 Here at Wink Frozen Desserts, we're ALL about swapping ingredients in traditional recipes for things that are more... ahem...
 "Gabe-friendly."
 From turning gluten-full recipes into Celiac-friendly ones, buttery treats into vegan delights, and making everything under the sun sugar-free, here are some simple swaps that can be used to customize every single recipe you come across.

-When cooking/frying, using avocado oil is the best, since it as a super high smoke point (higher than olive oil) and won't turn rancid.
+When cooking/frying, using avocado oil is the best, since it has a super high smoke point (higher than olive oil) and won't turn rancid.
 It also gives food a more "buttery" flavor.

-In baking, we always use melted coconut oil, cup-for cup, in replace of butter.
+When baking, we always use melted coconut oil, cup-for cup, in place of butter.

 When cooking, it's really easy to use tofu in place of eggs.
 You can make a fantastic tofu scramble or quiche/frittata.

 - 1 clove garlic, minced